Should You Change Majors?Tweet

 Is Switching Majors the Only Answer?

 If you are almost done with a major, with merely a few credits left to graduate, it doesn’t always make sense to give up.
-Instead, consider adding another major and continuing school for a little longer.
-A double major in college will look impressive on your resume, and it allows you to receive credit for the major you have spent years working on.
+Instead, consider adding another major and continue school for a little longer.
+A double major in college will look impressive on your resume, and it will allow you to receive credit for the major you have spent years working on.

 If you have switched majors in college, what factored into your decision?